 These hydrocarbons rise close to the earth’s surface over time and are extracted through such means as vertical drilling, fracking, and as by-products of other fossil fuel extraction processes.

 Crucially, fossil fuels are finite resources and carbon-intensive from extraction to end-use.
 The former means that fossil fuels diminish over time; the latter contributes to the climate crisis by emitting more greenhouse gases into the atmosphere than are being removed (surplus emissions).

 Green gas biofuels differ from natural gas on these two points.
-Not only are they sourced from renewable organic materials, they also have the potential to achieve carbon-neutrality and, therefore, reduce surplus emissions.
+Not only are they sourced from renewable organic materials, but they also have the potential to achieve carbon neutrality and, therefore, reduce surplus emissions.

 Yes.
 Green gas is a renewable energy source.
 Organic materials like food, animal and agricultural waste, used in the production of green gas biofuels, are easily renewed, and at a faster rate than fossil fuels.

 Other materials like grass and wheat crops, algae, wood and straw require careful management but are also relatively easy to replace.

 This is a more complex matter than the question suggests.
 Green gas puts to use greenhouse gases - namely, methane, which is far more potent than carbon dioxide - that would have otherwise been released into the atmosphere by the natural decay of the organic matter used to produce it.

 And although the burning of green gas for the generation of energy does release carbon dioxide into the atmosphere, studies have shown that it is quantifiably less than the amount of CO2 released from burning fossil fuels, thus making it comparatively better for the environment.